Registering Ubuntu 20.04 and 22.04 Clients

-This section contains information about registering Salt clients running Ubuntu 20.04 LTS and 22.04 LTS operating systems.
+This section contains information about registering clients running Ubuntu 20.04 LTS, 22.04 LTS and 24.04 LTS operating systems.

 Bootstrapping is supported for starting Ubuntu clients and performing initial state runs such as setting repositories and performing profile updates.